STARTS

 Lesson 2:

 Creating moving objects.
-Learning to animate objects.
-Using LUA scripting to configure objects
+Studying object animation.
+Using LUA scripts to customise objects

 Lesson 4: